upcent-fi/.github/profile/README.md

 <details>
   <summary>🚀 What is UpCent?</summary>
-  <p>UpCent is a <strong>Ledger mini-app</strong> that automates crypto investing by converting spare change to USDC on Base and monitoring liquidity pool performance.</p>
+  <p>UpCent is a <strong>Ledger mini-app</strong> that automates crypto investing by converting spare change to pyUSD on ETH and monitoring liquidity pool performance.</p>
 </details>

 <details>
   <summary>💰 How does round-up investing work?</summary>
-  <p>When you make a purchase, UpCent <strong>rounds up to the next ten</strong> and automatically invests the difference in USDC on Base.
-For example, if you spend $23.45, UpCent rounds up to $30.00 and invests the $6.55 difference using <strong>Coinbase Onramp</strong> for seamless fiat-to-crypto conversion.</p>
+  <p>When you make a purchase, UpCent <strong>rounds up to the next ten</strong> and automatically invests the difference in pyUSD on ETH.
+For example, if you spend $23.45, UpCent rounds up to $30.00 and invests the $6.55 difference for seamless fiat-to-crypto conversion.</p>
 </details>

 <details>